inrage/webhook-action/README.md

           verbose: false
 ```

-How It Works Webhook Selection:
+## How It Works Webhook Selection

-The action checks whether the current branch is the production_branch or
+1. The action checks whether the current branch is the production_branch or
 release_branch.
 If the branch is the release branch and a release webhook URL is
 provided, it sends the webhook to the release endpoint.
 Otherwise, it uses the
 production webhook URL.
 Payload:

-The webhook payload contains information about the event (event), repository,
+2. The webhook payload contains information about the event (event), repository,
 commit SHA, reference, and the GitHub workflow details.
 A unique request ID
 (requestID) is generated for each request.
 Signatures:

-The payload is signed using both SHA-1 and SHA-256 HMAC signatures, using the
+3. The payload is signed using both SHA-1 and SHA-256 HMAC signatures, using the
 webhook URL as the secret key.
 Options:

-You can control the verbosity of the logs by setting the verbose input to true.
+4. You can control the verbosity of the logs by setting the verbose input to true.
 This will print detailed curl command logs.
 Setting the silent input to true
 will suppress output, but logs can still be reviewed in verbose mode.
 Response
 Handling:

-The response body from the webhook request is captured and outputted under the
+5. The response body from the webhook request is captured and outputted under the
 response-body output.
 Security Ensure that sensitive information such as
 webhook_production and webhook_release URLs are stored securely in GitHub
 Secrets.
 Do not hardcode them in the workflow files.